SavageSoftware/portainer-backup/readme.md

 ---

-## Supported Command Line Options & Environment Variables
+## Command Line Options & Environment Variables

 This utility supports both command line arguments and environment variables for all configuration options.